Top 5 Best Drones Under $100

 It has autoland and auto takeoff functions.
 Plus, it can land directly in your palm because of its onboard vision position system.
 It utilizes Scratch as the coding system so you can write programs for specific functions.

-It’s a good beginners drone that doesn’t feel so much like a toy.
+It’s a good beginners drone for under $200 that doesn’t feel so much like a toy.
 There are a lot of toy drones out there that are frustrating to fly and don’t work, but the Intel-powered chip in the Tello, plus the well-executed smartphone app, make this drone a good one for young fliers or those looking for a budget option to get started.

 One downside to this model is its weight.
 Drones must be lightweight to fly, but this one is highly susceptible to outside winds.
 It’s intended to be operated indoors or in a covered space.